nodejs/wiki-archive/Modules.md

 ## [File system](#filesys)

 * [fs-extra](https://github.com/jprichardson/node-fs-extra) -- Patches the Node.js `fs` object with a couple of extra methods (a method to copy a file and a method to delete a directory recursively), both sync and async versions.
+* [fstream](https://github.com/isaacs/fstream) -- High-level objects like FS streams, but with stat on them, and supporting directories and symbolic links, as well as normal files.
+Also, you can use this to set the stats on a file, even if you don't change its contents, or to create a symlink, etc.
 * [fsutil](https://github.com/npcode/node-fsutil) and [fsautil](https://github.com/npcode/node-fsautil) -- Synchronous and asynchronous file system utilities for Node.js.
 * [line-reader](https://github.com/nickewing/line-reader) -- Asynchronous line-by-line file reader.
 * [meta-fs](https://github.com/dvv/meta-fs) -- Patches the Node.js `fs` object with methods that find files, delete directory trees, create nested directories, make symlinks, copy files and directories.